xero/lvthn/docs/AUDIT.md

 ### Byte Ordering

-mipher's comment: _"uses the ORIGINAL Serpent format from the AES submission"_.
+leviathan's comment: _"uses the ORIGINAL Serpent format from the AES submission"_.
 This convention:
 - **Input**: plaintext bytes reversed, then loaded as 4 little-endian uint32 words
 - **Key**: bytes reversed, repacked as 8 little-endian uint32 words
 - **Output**: 4 uint32 words emitted in reverse word order, big-endian byte order each

 This is NOT the NESSIE convention.
 The NESSIE test-vector preprocessing (word reversal + byte-swap) documented in the CLAUDE.md project instructions exists precisely because of this difference.
-The AES submission vectors in `floppy4/` should work directly with mipher's convention without transformation.
+The AES submission vectors in `floppy4/` should work directly with leviathan's convention without transformation.

 ---

 ### ⚠️ Known Issue: Magic Constants (EC / DC / KC)

-mipher encodes the bitslice S-box register slot assignments as magic integer constants:
+leviathan encodes the bitslice S-box register slot assignments as magic integer constants:
 ```typescript
 const EC = new Uint32Array([44255, 61867, 45034, ...]);  // encrypt
 const DC = new Uint32Array([44255, 60896, 28835, ...]);  // decrypt